 According to the Paper Bag Company, Americans use around 100 billion plastic bags every year.
 This statistic is slowly declining and that is largely due to the fee being placed on these bags or because they have been banned entirely from some states.

-China has had a ban on plastics stemming back over six years and has resulted in around 1.6 million barrels of oil being saved.
-With such a Ludacris saving, it is no wonder more and more countries are considering making a ban on plastics too.
+China has had a ban on plastics stemming back over six years which has resulted in around 1.6 million barrels of oil being saved.
+With such a Ludacris saving, it is no wonder more and more countries are considering making a ban on plastic bags too.

-Though moving towards the paper bag does also face the problem of higher costs in their production compared to plastic, the amount of times paper bags can be used and the minimal amount of time they take to biodegrade makes them a much wiser choice.
+Though moving towards the paper bag also face the problem of higher costs in their production compared to plastic, the amount of times paper bags can be used and the minimal amount of time they take to biodegrade makes them a much wiser choice.
 So, using plastic bags could be a thing of the past and frankly, we don’t think they will be missed.